2020 In Review: The Day The Sky Turned Blood Orange; Historic Wildfires Ravage Northern California

 It all began with another freak of nature — rare, massive dry lightning storms in August.
 State fire officials said over 72-hour span there were more than 11,000 lightning strikes, igniting hundreds of wildfires.

-Three major blazes erupted in the San Francisco Bay Area — the CZU Lightning Complex burned in the timber-rich Santa Cruz Mountains, the LNU Lightning Complex raged in Wine Country and the SCU Lightning Complex tore through the South Bay.
+Three major blazes erupted in the San Francisco Bay Area — the CZU Lightning Complex burned in the timber-rich Santa Cruz Mountains, the LNU Lightning Complex raged in the North Bay and the SCU Lightning Complex tore through the South Bay.
 At least nine counties suffered some kind of damage.

 The SCU Complex ranked No. 3 on the list of the largest wildfires in California history at 396,624 acres while the LNU Complex ranks No. 5 at 363,200 acres and claimed six lives.